Skip to content

 Snakemake and 🎉 Slurm

-1. Simply use snakemake --profile=cubi-v1 and the Snakemake resource configuration as shown below.
-STRONGLY PREFERRED
+Simply use snakemake --profile=cubi-v1 and the Snakemake resource configuration as shown below.
+This works for both snakemake version 7 and 8.

 host:~$ squeue -u holtgrem_c